On this page

-Importing and Reverting a Signed Certificate
+Importing and Reverting a CA-signed Certificate

 Overview

 This procedure describes how to import a CA-signed certificate into TOS, and if needed, revert to a self-signed certificate.
+The CA-signed certificate is used for accessing the TOS VIP over HTTPS (both UI and API access).

 The CA-signed certificate does not replace self signed certificates on internal Kubernetes cluster components.
 See Self-signed certificates on internal components.